3m1l-dev/labelandlearn/README.md

 - base64
 - urllib.parse

+(you may have to pip install base64 and urllib.parse separately after installing the requirements.txt)

 I have used hot-encoded vectors using 10000 words as the feature of each vector.
 This number can be changed around, however for larger values computation is longer.
 A simple neural net using dense layers and relu / sigmoid activations is used to predict a single output value of 0 or 1 for spam / potentially useful tweets.
 I've tokenised the words, done some preprocessing, and trained the basic classifier using the the most common words that appear in positive and negative tweets.